 By Abby Wright, intern

-If you are interested in learning more about the research process and metadata creation behind these artifacts, keep your eyes open for the next article of this three-part series!
+If you are interested in learning more about the 3D modeling process behind these artifacts, keep your eyes open for the next article in this three-part series!

 Abby Wright is a first-year student in the College of Liberal Arts (CLA), interning for the Spring 2023 semester at the Wangensteen Historical Library as part of the Dean’s First-Year Research and Creative Scholars program (DRAFCS).